Cord Blood Registry (CBR): Bigger Isn’t Necessarily Better

 But some of the information CBR has presented to doctors and potential clients has been inaccurate.
 CBR claims to recover 99% of stored stem cells through their processing method.
 In fact, independent analysis has demonstrated that the highest yield CBR received was 90.5% using this process.
 And, most importantly, the CBR process yields the lowest number of cells after thawing.

-In 2011, CBR had a major data breach affecting some 300,000 of its clients.
+In 2011, Cord Blood Registry had a major data breach affecting some 300,000 of its clients.
 Unencrypted data was stolen from an employee’s car.
 CBR acknowledged that the data included personally identifiable material, including credit card numbers, driver’s license numbers, and social security numbers, but didn’t starting mailing notification letters to affected clients for another 2 months.
 The incident led to a class-action lawsuit against CBR.

 Why You Can Trust Americord with Your Baby’s Stem Cells